StefanMuellerAI/mrcomment_v2/opensaas-sh/blog/src/content/docs/guides/authorization.md

 ### Client-side Authorization

-Open Saas starts with all users having access to the landing page (`/`), but only authenticated users having access to the rest of the app (e.g. to the `/demo-app`, or to the `/account`).
+Open SaaS starts with all users having access to the landing page (`/`), but only authenticated users having access to the rest of the app (e.g. to the `/demo-app`, or to the `/account`).

 To control which pages require users to be authenticated to access them, you can set the `authRequired` property of the corresponding `page` definition in your `main.wasp` file: